This is a repost from a closed blog.

 I have had many trips to the ER in an ambulance and too many hospital stays to remember.
 When a person goes in crisis, IV steroids must to given to keep the patient from going into shock.
 This can all happen very fast.
 I keep a supply of steroid injections on hand so if needed, I can give myself a shot before I head to the hospital.
 Because I take steroids everyday, infection or illness can be easily masked.
 Just as people take steroids to help with inflammation from allergies, asthma or rashes, my steroids can hide a problem until you are very sick or in pain.
 In 2005 I had a severe diverticulitis attack without even knowing what was going on.
 The steroids kept the inflammation at bay and the infection hidden so I didn’t have pain.
 One morning I woke up in terrible pain and I ended up in the ER.
 An MRI showed a mass in my colon and I needed emergency surgery to remove and repair the damage.

 There are so many side effects for a person on daily steroid therapy.
-It damages bones, the lining of the stomach, weakens your immune system, can cause cataracts, depression and insomnia.
+It can damage bones, the lining of the stomach, weaken your immune system, can cause cataracts, depression and insomnia.
 Even GOOD stress can land me in the ER.

 It doesn’t have to be something bad to affect your stress level, and with no cortisol, an Addisonian is in big trouble.
 Many times my family noticed I was in trouble and got me to the ER.
 Confusion is one of the first symptoms for me, and then I just get stupid.
 I don’t even realize what’s happening to me.